Contrary to popular belief in parts of the western world, skirted garments are not exclusively reserved for women.

 - Simon Seville from The Chipmunk Adventure, whose shirt a Cracked columnist calls "dress-like"; others agree, though Alvin apparently doesn't.
 "Looking into Alvin's eyes is like looking into a vat of powerful acid, perhaps sulfuric."
 Even after the 2007 reboot they still don't wear pants.

 - Pillow fighting uniform at Plumfield Estate School from Warner Bros.'
-1997 film of Little Men.
+1998 film of Little Men.
 (A real pillow fighting league doesn't use that uniform, however.)

 Terminology used on this page is as follows.
 (Report errors on the talk page.)

 - a shirt between hip length and just below the knees; more likely to be worn with visible trousers